 1975: Boston Bruins forward Johnny Bucyk becomes the seventh player in NHL history to score 500 career goals.
 He reaches the milestone by scoring in the first period of a 3-2 win against the St. Louis Blues at Boston Garden.

 1983: There are Sutters everywhere in a 6-2 victory by the New York Islanders against the Philadelphia Flyers.
 Brent Sutter and Duane Sutter of the Islanders oppose twin brothers Rich Sutter and Ron Sutter of the Flyers.
 It's the first time four brothers play in the same NHL game.

 2008: Tampa Bay Lightning rookie Steven Stamkos scores his first two NHL goals and has an assist in a 5-2 road win against the Buffalo Sabres.
 The goals come in his ninth NHL game.
 Stamkos, the No 1 pick in the 2008 draft, finishes his rookie season with 23 goals.

 Video: Steven Stamkos scores first two goals of NHL career

-2014: The New Jersey Devils end their NHL-record streak of 18 consecutive shootout losses by winning the tiebreaker in their game against the Winnipeg Jets after the teams were tied 1-1 through overtime.
-New Jersey's Jacob Josefson scores the only goal in the shootout for a 2-1 win.
+2014: The New Jersey Devils end their NHL-record streak of 18 consecutive shootout losses by winning the tiebreaker in their game against the Winnipeg Jets.
+After the teams are tied 1-1 through overtime, New Jersey's Jacob Josefson scores the only goal in the shootout for a 2-1 win.